 We are the lessee with various third parties, including subsidiaries of UHS, in connection with ground leases for land at fourteen of our consolidated properties.
 Our right-of-use land assets represent our right to use the land for the lease term and our lease liabilities represent our obligation to make lease payments arising from the leases.
 Right-of-use assets and lease liabilities were recognized upon adoption of Topic 842 based on the present value of lease payments over the lease term.
 We utilized our estimated incremental borrowing rate, which was derived from information available as of January 1, 2019, in determining the present value of lease payments.
-A right-of-use asset and lease liability are not recognized for leases with an initial term of 12 months or less, as these short-term leases are accounted for similar to previous guidance for operating leases.
-We do not currently have any ground leases with an initial term of 12 months or less.
-As of March 31, 2020, our condensed consolidated balance sheet includes right-of-use land assets of approximately \$8.9 million and ground lease liabilities of approximately \$8.9 million.
-There were no newly leased assets for which a right-of-use asset was recorded in exchange for a new lease liability during the three months ended March 31, 2020.
+A right-of-use asset and lease liability are not recognized for leases with an initial term of 12 months or less.
+As of September 30, 2020, our condensed consolidated balance sheet includes right-of-use land assets of approximately \$8.9 million and ground lease liabilities of approximately \$8.9 million.
+There were no newly leased assets for which a right-of-use asset was recorded in exchange for a new lease liability during the nine months ended September 30, 2020.